Table of contents:

 Reishunger Digital Rice Cooker

-This rice cooker is also from the manufacturer Reishunger, but it boasts significantly more features than the budget entry-level model we presented above.
-It's a multi-cooker with a digital menu and a total of 12 different programs.
-The rice cooker has a total capacity of 1.5 liters, allowing you to cook rice for up to 8 people.
-Cooking is done with hot 860 watts and a 7-phase cooking technology.
-The 12 different program settings are: Rice, White Rice, Brown Rice, Sushi Rice, Crispy Rice, Congee, Turbo, Quinoa, Grains, Soup, Steam, and Bake.
-The inner pot is double non-stick coated and can be easily removed from the cooker with two handles.
-A 3D heat distribution prevents the risk of burning.
+This rice cooker is also from Reishunger—but it has far more functions than the budget beginner model we presented above.
+It’s a multi-cooker with digital menu and a total of 12 different programs.
+The rice cooker holds 1.5 liters, so you can prepare rice for up to 8 people.
+It cooks at 860 watts and uses 7-phase cooking technology.
+The 12 different programmable settings are: Rice, White Rice, Whole Grain Rice, Sushi Rice, Crispy Rice, Congee, Turbo, Quinoa, Grains, Soup, Steam, and Bake.
+The inner pot is double non-stick coated and can easily be removed by two handles.
+A 3D heat distribution system prevents burning.

-Settings are easily made on the LED display.
-With the rice cooker, you get a measuring cup, a rice spoon, and a steam insert for vegetables.
-The start timer can be set for up to 24 hours.
+Settings are simple to make on the LED display.
+The rice cooker also comes with a measuring cup, a rice scoop, and a steaming insert for vegetables.
+The start timer can be set up to 24 hours in advance.

-Special to this cooker is the 7-phase cooking technology, which ensures a particularly gentle preparation.
-The cooking phases of pre-heating, medium temperature water absorption, heating phase, cooking phase, nutrient preservation, brief water absorption, and finally the keep-warm phase are sequentially initiated.
+Special for this cooker is the 7-phase cooking technology for especially gentle preparation.
+The phases are: preheat, water absorption at medium temperature, heating phase, cooking phase, nutrient retention, short water absorption, and then the keep-warm phase.

 Reishunger Microwave Rice Cooker

-This microwave rice cooker is quite different but also useful, making it perfect for small budgets and apartments.
-You prepare rice in the microwave with this one.
-The microwave rice cooker holds up to 1.2 liters - enough for up to 3 people.
-Thanks to the steam circulation system, the rice is ready in less than 15 minutes.
-It is dishwasher safe, and the rice cannot burn in it.
+This is quite a different product, but still useful, perfect for small budgets and small apartments.
+With this, you cook rice in the microwave.
+The microwave rice cooker holds up to 1.2 liters—which is enough for up to 3 people.
+Thanks to the steam circulation system, rice is ready in under 15 minutes.
+It’s dishwasher-safe, and rice can’t burn in it.

-Especially positive: The microwave rice cooker fits in every bag and can be easily taken, e.g., to the office.
-It weighs just 450 grams and comes with a measuring cup and rice spoon.
+Bonus: the microwave rice cooker fits in any bag and can be taken easily—for example, to the office.
+It weighs only 450 grams and comes with a measuring cup and rice scoop.

 Sistema Microwave Rice Cooker

 This rice cooker also works in the microwave and is pleasantly affordable.
-It cooks the rice with a specially developed pressure chamber insert, is dishwasher safe, and can even be stored directly in the refrigerator or freezer.
+It cooks the rice with a specially designed pressure chamber insert, is dishwasher-safe, and can even go straight in the fridge or freezer.

-You can cook up to 250 grams of rice in it, but also quinoa and other grains.
+You can cook up to 250 grams of rice in it, but also quinoa or other grains.
 It’s ready in just 15 minutes!

-Rice cookers primarily resemble a large, standalone saucepan.
-In addition to the outer pot, there is a rice pot inside the device.
-Beneath it is a heat source or cooking plate, as well as a temperature sensor.
+Rice cookers basically look like a large, standalone pot.
+Besides the outer container, there’s a rice pot inside the appliance.
+Below that is a heat source or hot plate and a temperature sensor.

-All rice cookers - from the simplest variant to luxury devices - have two things in common: a heating element and a temperature sensor.
-These are usually located beneath the metal pot inside the rice cooker.
-The temperature sensor guarantees that the rice won't burn.
-When you fill the rice cooker with rice and water and then switch it on, the water starts to boil.
-The rice absorbs some of the water, and some of it evaporates.
-The produced steam is discharged outside in cheaper devices and recirculated inside in better ones.
-The temperature in the rice cooker remains relatively constant at about 100 degrees.
-When all the water has evaporated and the rice is done, the heat in the rice cooker rises because no more steam is being produced.
-The temperature sensor then shuts the rice cooker off or switches it to the "keep warm" function - keeping the rice in the perfect state warm instead of becoming mushy.
+All rice cookers—from the simplest to luxury models—have two things: a heating element and a temperature sensor.
+These are usually located under the metal pot inside the rice cooker.
+The temperature sensor ensures the rice doesn’t burn.
+When you fill the rice cooker with rice and water and turn it on, the water starts to boil.
+The rice absorbs some of it and some evaporates.
+In cheaper models, the steam escapes outwards; in better models, it’s returned inside.
+The temperature stays around 100°C. Once all the water has evaporated and the rice is finished, the temperature rises because there’s no more steam.
+The temperature sensor then switches off the rice cooker or puts it into the "keep warm" mode—keeping the rice in perfect condition instead of letting it go mushy.
 [1]

-There are also rice cookers with induction principles - however, these are much more expensive than entry-level devices and belong to the high price range.
-The advantage of rice cookers with induction functions is that the temperature can be controlled much better.
+There are also rice cookers with induction technology—but these are much more expensive and belong to the high end.
+The advantage of induction rice cookers is that they offer even better temperature regulation.

-The rice cooker should definitely have a non-stick coated cooking pot.
-This makes it easy to clean, and the ingredients won't stick.
-But don't worry, almost all rice cookers have pots with non-stick coating.
+The rice cooker should definitely have a non-stick coated pot.
+That way it’s easy to clean and nothing sticks.
+Don’t worry, nearly all rice cookers have non-stick pots.

-A well-sealed lid is also important.
-If the lid closes tightly, the temperature inside the cooker is kept constant.
-This ensures the rice is cooked evenly.
+A well-sealing lid is also important.
+If the lid seals properly, the temperature inside the cooker stays consistent—so the rice is cooked evenly.

 Settings

-Slightly better rice cookers can do so much more than just cook rice!
-With a bit of experimentation, you can prepare all sorts of things in your rice cooker.
+Slightly better rice cookers can do much more than just cook rice!
+With a bit of adventurousness, you can prepare all kinds of things in your rice cooker.

 Timer

-This function can be an absolute lifesaver in a busy daily life.
-Simply set it in the morning and come home to fragrant, warm, freshly cooked rice in the evening.
-Or set it in the evening and enjoy warm rice or porridge for breakfast!
+This feature can be a lifesaver in a busy day.
+Just set it in the morning, and come home in the evening to fragrant, warm, freshly cooked rice.
+Or program it at night and enjoy hot rice or porridge for breakfast!

 Keep Warm

-This function is actually available on every rice cooker - from the affordable student entry-level model to the professional edition priced at several hundred Euros.
-Depending on the model, the rice can be kept warm for between 8 and 48 hours.
-The temperature is kept so low that nothing burns and the rice doesn't dry out.
-Usually, rice cookers automatically switch to the keep-warm function once the cooking process is completed.
-Note: You will definitely notice quality differences - better rice cookers can keep rice warm much more flavorfully!
-By the way, we have thoroughly tested the keep-warm function of various rice cookers for you.
+Almost every rice cooker has this feature—from the cheapest student entry model to the pro edition for several hundred euros.
+Depending on the model, the rice can be kept warm for 8 to 48 hours.
+The temperature is kept low so nothing burns and the rice doesn’t dry out.
+Usually, rice cookers switch automatically to the keep-warm function once the cooking process is finished.
+Heads-up: Here you’ll definitely notice quality differences—better rice cookers keep rice much tastier!
+We’ve thoroughly tested the keep-warm functions of various rice cookers for you.
 [2]

 Quick-Cook

-Many rice cookers - both the slightly cheaper and professional models - have a quick-cooking function.
-With this, the soaking phase, which is part of the normal cooking process, is skipped.
-Therefore, the rice is ready faster, but also a bit less fluffy.
-Also, it might create a crust on the bottom.
+Many rice cookers—both budget and pro models—have a quick-cook function.
+This skips the soaking phase, which is part of normal cooking.
+So the rice is done faster, but is also a bit less fluffy.
+You may also get a crust on the bottom.

 Better rice cookers leave nothing to chance!
-Depending on the model, you can select cooking modes that are specifically tailored to your rice variety.
-For example, there are settings for white and brown rice, as well as sushi rice.
-Additionally, there's "Persian" or "Crispy" rice, which is eaten with a rice crust at the bottom.
+Depending on the model, you can select cooking modes tailored to your rice variety.
+For instance, there are settings for white and brown rice and for sushi rice.
+There are also modes for "Persian" or "Crispy" rice, which is enjoyed with the crust on the bottom.

 Porridge

 With this setting, your breakfast porridge cooks itself!
-You can also make congee (Chinese savory rice porridge) with the porridge setting - without worrying about it burning or boiling over.
+You can also use it to make congee (Chinese savory rice porridge)—with no worries about burning or boiling over.
 Delicious!

 Cake

-Some rice cookers even have a specific setting for baking cakes!
-There are some genius recipes, from chocolate to apple cake.
-Even pancakes can be made in a rice cooker!
+Some rice cookers even have a cake setting!
+There are some great recipes, from chocolate to apple cake.
+You can even make pancakes in the rice cooker!

 Reheat

-Though the rice cooker takes most of the work off your hands, there are still a few things you need to keep in mind during preparation.
-If you fill the rice cooker incorrectly, even the best device can't save it!
+Even though the rice cooker does most of the work, there are still a few details to keep in mind during preparation.
+If you fill the rice cooker incorrectly, even the best appliance can't save you!

-The rice cooks until the entire water has evaporated or absorbed by the rice grains.
-If you've added too much water in relation to rice, then the rice will turn mushy even in a rice cooker.
+The rice cooks until all the water has evaporated or is absorbed by the grains.
+If you’ve poured in too much water in relation to the rice, the rice will turn out mushy—even in a rice cooker.

-The rice cooker shuts off when the temperature inside becomes too hot.
-This happens when all the water has evaporated.
-So, if you haven’t added enough water, the rice cooker will shut off even with half-cooked rice.
+The rice cooker switches off when the temperature inside gets too high.
+That happens when all the water has evaporated.
+If you haven't added enough water, the rice cooker switches off even if the rice is still half-raw.

-Important: Carefully read your rice cooker's instructions and follow the directions for perfect rice.
-Each rice cooker functions a bit differently!
+Important: Read your rice cooker's instructions carefully and follow the instructions for perfect rice.
+Every rice cooker is a little bit different!

-Besides rice, you can also cook other grains like quinoa, spelt, and wheat in a rice cooker.
-You can even make complete meals!
-Basically, anything that requires slow cooking, from porridge to curries and chilies to cakes, can be made in a rice cooker.
-Further down, we've listed some delicious recipes for you that are a perfect match for cooked rice!
+In addition to rice, you can cook other grains in the rice cooker—such as quinoa, spelt, and wheat.
+But you can also make complete meals!
+The basic rule: anything that needs slow cooking, from porridge to curries and chilis to cakes, can be prepared in the rice cooker.
+Below, we have a few delicious recipes for you that go perfectly with rice!

-You can cook almost any rice variety in a rice cooker.
-Depending on the rice grain, the cooked rice will be stickier or drier.
-Generally, the shorter the rice grain, the stickier the rice will be (and the sticker the rice, the better it pairs with Asian dishes).
-Sushi rice and rice pudding are types that particularly shine in a rice cooker.
-That's due to the starch in the rice: Short grain rice has significantly more starch than long grain rice.
-If you're not sure whether you want sticky or dry rice, you can simply opt for medium grain rice.
+Essentially, you can prepare any type of rice in the rice cooker.
+Depending on the grain, the finished rice will be sticky or drier.
+As a rule of thumb: the shorter the grain, the stickier the rice (and the stickier the rice, the better for Asian dishes).
+Sushirice and milk rice are particularly successful in the rice cooker.
+This is due to the starch in rice: short grain rice contains much more than long grain rice.
+If you’re unsure whether you prefer sticky or dry rice, just go with medium grain rice.
 [3]

 Size

-Rice cookers come in various sizes, from compact, small devices with a volume of one liter or even less to large rice cookers with up to 6 liters capacity.
-How much rice do you want to prepare at once?
-[4] The amount of rice that can be prepared is indicated in cups.
-You can calculate one cup of rice per person.
-For one to two people, the smallest 3-cup model is sufficient, for 4-6 people you’ll need 5-6 cups of capacity, and if you frequently host more people, a larger model with 8-10 cups capacity makes sense.
-Note: Rice cups are not the same as the American cups for measuring ingredients!
+Rice cookers come in a huge variety of sizes—from small, handy devices with a capacity of a liter or less, to large rice cookers that hold up to 6 liters.
+How much rice do you want to make at once?
+[4] The amount of rice that can be cooked is often given in cups.
+You can count on one cup of rice per person.
+For one to two people, the smallest, 3-cup model is enough; for 4–6 people you’ll need 5–6 cups capacity, and if you regularly cook for more, a larger model with 8–10 cups makes sense.
+Note: rice cups are not the same as US cups for measuring ingredients!
 [5]

-If you're looking at a Japanese rice cooker, you'll surely encounter the measurement unit "Go" or "Gou".
-"Go" is the Japanese measurement for rice - and 1 Go is approximately 150 grams or 180 ml.
-To decide on the right size, use this guideline:
+When looking at Japanese rice cookers, you’ll definitely soon come across the measurement “Go” or "Gou".
+"Go" is the Japanese measurement for rice—1 Go is around 150 grams or 180 mL.
+For the right size, here's a rule of thumb:

 - 3 Go (approx. 450 grams): for three to five people